 Operation of the committee

-The Legal Services Committee normally meets 4 to 6 times a year and meetings are normally held at Chartered Accountants’ Hall or virtually.
-The quorum for the committee is five, of whom the majority of whom must be lay members.
+The Legal Services Committee normally meets four to six times a year and meetings are normally held virtually, with a quarter of meetings held in person.
+The quorum for the committee is five, the majority of whom must be lay members.

-At each meeting, the committee is assisted by a committee administrator who provides administrative support.
-The committee is also assisted by a committee secretary, a lawyer, who supports the committee by providing both legal and procedural advice, when required.
+The committee is assisted by a committee administrator and a committee secretary who is a lawyer.
+The secretary supports the committee by providing both legal and procedural advice, when required.

 The committee may also seek advice from any source that it considers appropriate to enable it to discharge its responsibilities.